ilover311/booking-room/README.md

 This project is for booking a conference room and is forked from [https://github.com/fullstackreact/food-lookup-demo]

-You can find other thrid parties in package.json file.
+You can find other third parties modules and library in package.json file.

 Requires
   Nodejs >= 7.10